Atmospheric Characterisation with the Twinkle Space Telescope Following Advances from JWST Observations: Results

 Simulated spectra for HD\,209458\,b with Twinkle's predicted uncertainties after fitting with combined set of HST WFC3 and JWST are shown in Figure~\ref{fig:hd209_RCE_sim}.
 Retrievals conducted under chemical equilibrium assumptions indicate that, even with a single transit, abundances of major molecules can be accurately recovered.
 However, minor molecular species such as CH\textsubscript{4}, SO\textsubscript{2}, and HCN exhibit weaker constraints, introducing uncertainties in metallicity and C/O ratio estimates (Figure \ref{fig:RCE_post}).
 Increasing observations to 10 transits significantly enhances the accuracy of CH\textsubscript{4} and HCN abundance constraints, leading to more robust metallicity and C/O ratio estimates (Figure \ref{fig:RCE_post}).
 This improvement mainly results from the distinct and abundant H\textsubscript{2}O absorption due to the assumed low C/O ratio, prominent TiO features at optical wavelengths, and clearly defined CO\textsubscript{2} features at the limit of Twinkle’s coverage.
 Additional planetary parameters, including radius, atmospheric temperature, and cloud-top pressure, were also accurately recovered within $1\sigma$.

 To provide a more comprehensive assessment, we performed a free retrieval analysis without assuming chemical equilibrium by selecting the eleven most critical molecules identified in previous simulations, along with species suggested by \citet{2024ApJ...963L...5X}.
 A constant vertical mixing ratio (VMR) profile based on equilibrium abundances and suggestions from \citet{2024ApJ...963L...5X} was used for these molecules in a free retrieval analysis.
-Results in Figure~\ref{fig:hd209_free_post} confirm robust retrieval of H\textsubscript{2}O, TiO, and VO, whereas other molecular signatures remain masked by the dominant H\textsubscript{2}O absorption and cloud opacity.
-Twinkle's extensive spectral coverage from optical to infrared allows for clear identification of TiO and VO absorption features.
+Results in Figure~\ref{fig:hd209_free_post} confirm robust retrieval of H\textsubscript{2}O and TiO, whereas other molecular signatures remain masked by the dominant H\textsubscript{2}O absorption and cloud opacity.
+Twinkle's extensive spectral coverage from optical to infrared allows for clear identification of TiO absorption features, while VO remains below the detection threshold (LRT $\sim 2\sigma$; Table~\ref{tab:hd209_retrieved_para}) despite showing a posterior shift from the prior.
 However, due to the relatively low assumed abundance of CO\textsubscript{2} ($10^{-6}$) and increased noise at longer wavelengths, the CO\textsubscript{2} feature was only partially detected and thus less reliably constrained.

 Retrieval comparisons at different SNR values (5, 7, and 10) for HD\,209458\,b, as illustrated in Figure \ref{fig:hd209_free_post}, indicate improved parameter constraints for strongly featured molecules such as H\textsubscript{2}O and TiO at higher SNR.
 Conversely, parameters not adequately retrieved at an SNR of 5 exhibit limited improvement at higher SNR levels.
 This limitation of improving SNR and difficulty of retrieving minor species in HD\,209458\,b likely arises from spectral masking by prominent water absorption and simplified grey cloud assumptions, rather than reflecting Twinkle's intrinsic capabilities.